Demographics of Jordan: Health and education

-Jordan prides itself on its health services, some of the best in the region.
+Jordan prides itself on its health services, which is considered some of the best in the region.
 Qualified medics, favourable investment climate and Jordan's stability have contributed to the success of this sector.

 Jordan has a very advanced education system.
 The school education system comprises 2 years of pre-school education, 10 years of compulsory basic education, and two years of secondary academic or vocational education, after which the students sit for the General Certificate of Secondary Education Exam (Tawjihi).
 Scholars may attend either private or public schools.

 Access to higher education is open to holders of the General Secondary Education Certificate, who can then choose between private Community Colleges, public Community Colleges or universities (public and private).
 The credit-hour system, which entitles students to select courses according to a study plan, is implemented at universities.
 The number of public universities has reached (10), besides (17) universities that are private, and (51) community colleges.
 Numbers of universities accompanied by significant increase in number of students enrolled to study in these universities, where the number of enrolled students in both public and private universities is estimated at nearly (236) thousand; (28) thousand out of the total are from Arab or foreign nationalities.